yousaf789/CP193/README.md

 # CP193
-A horror narrative video game.
+This repository will hold the code for the horror video game that I am designing for my capstone.